-Table 7-1 Responsibilities of the Project site ECO members before, during and after emergency situations
+Table 7-1 Responsibilities of the Development site ECO members before, during and after emergency situations

-Roles (or equivalent) Chief Pre-Emergency Responsibilities Warden/Communications Maintain a current register of ECO members across the site Officer Replace ECO members when a position becomes vacant Conduct regular exercises (as detailed in Section 9) Ensure the Emergency Response Procedures (detailed in Section 4) are kept up to date Attend meeting of the EPC as required Ensure personal ECO identification (as detailed in Section 7.4) is available Ensure that there are sufficient First Aid personnel on site Ensure personal proficiency in operations of facility communication equipment (where available) Maintain records and logbooks of communication equipment/warning systems and make them available for emergency response A roster of wardens is established and updated (if required) Establish arrangements to ensure continuing operation of the ECO through holidays and resignations of members and deputies etc. Ensure that emergency contact details are kept up to date Attend training and emergency exercises as required by the EPC Obtain an annual exemption permit from RFS to undertake emergency hot works during total fire bans.
-During Emergency Responsibilities

-Respond and take control, as appropriate
+Roles (or equivalent) Responsibilities Chief Warden/Communications Officer Pre-Emergency Responsibilities Maintain a current register of ECO members across the site Replace ECO members when a position becomes vacant Conduct regular exercises (as detailed in Section 9) Keep the Emergency Response Procedures (detailed in Section 4) up to date Attend meeting of the EPC as required Check personal ECO identification (as detailed in Section 7.4) is available Provide for sufficient First Aid personnel on site Provide personal proficiency in operations of facility communication equipment (where available) Maintain records and logbooks of communication equipment/warning systems and make them available for emergency response A roster of wardens is established and updated (if required) Establish arrangements to maintain operation of the ECO throughholidays and resignations of members and deputies etc. Check that emergency contact details are kept up to date Attend training and emergency exercises as required by the EPC Obtain an annual exemption permit from RFS to undertake emergency hot works during total fire bans.
+During Emergency Responsibilities Respond and take control, as appropriate